Spec700/BruinLink/README.md

 npm run build
 ```

-The `test:e2e` script runs the automated club lifecycle checks in `tests/registration-lifecycle.e2e.mts`.
-It verifies registration validation, slug generation, edit-code format/hash behavior, and public freshness-state transitions, and exits with a nonzero status if any check fails.
+The current `main` branch passes this command set.
+The `test:e2e` script runs the automated club lifecycle checks in `tests/registration-lifecycle.e2e.mts`; it verifies registration validation, slug generation, edit-code format/hash behavior, and public freshness-state transitions, and exits with a nonzero status if any check fails.

 ## Architecture